warrior1211421/Gaming-Techies/content/knowledge-base/guide-on-how-to-remove-the-thermal-paste-with-alcohol.md

       for the next two years.
 However, you need a suitable GPU to play the game at recommended settings.
 ---
 Thermal paste is an important part of every system that ensures optimum heat transfer under immense load conditions.
 There is a myth that thermal paste cools the system temperature itself, which is completely wrong.
 Instead, a thermal paste acts as a conductor to transfer the heat from the processor and GPU to the heatsinks by filling the micro-voids.
 However, the paste gets dried out with the passage of time and requires immediate replacement.
-So, if you face such problems, I will tell you **how to remove the thermal paste with alcohol and a rubbing cloth.**
+So, if you face such problems, I will tell you **how to remove the thermal paste with alcohol and a rubbing cloth.s**

 ## Why do you Need to Remove the Thermal Paste?